Moez Masoud: A Revolution Within

 Masoud's 2011 television series was called "Thawra 'ala Al-Nafs" (A Revolution Within), and aired on Egyptian state television for the first time (Masoud - like various influential figures - was banned from appearing on official state TV during Mubarak's reign).
 It also aired on CBC, a post-revolution popular Egyptian satellite channel, and as a radio segment on Nogoum FM, Cairo's no. 1 radio station, making it accessible to millions of viewers and listeners across the country.
 Both the TV and radio versions of 'A Revolution Within' continue to receive much critical acclaim.
 Masoud went on to make a sequel of that show the following year titled "Rihlat al Yaqeen" (The Journey to Certitude).

 Khutuwat al-Shaytan

 Starting July 10, 2013, Masoud released his latest show throughout Ramadan.
-The show was named "Khutuwat Al-Shaytan" (Satan's steps), which was predicted to be an exceptional success and therefore was requested by many channels to broadcast.
+The show was named "Khutuwat Al-Shaytan" (Devil's steps), which was predicted to be an exceptional success and therefore was requested by many channels to broadcast.
 The rights went to five channels such as Abu Dhabi Al Oula, Al Emirat, CBC, CBC+2, alongside the broadcast on Nogoum FM, considered the most popular station in Egyptian radio.
 "Khutuwat Al-Shaytan" was ranked as one of the top 10 most viewed series in Ramadan that year.
 Masoud also aired a sequel of "Khutuwat Al-Shaytan" in Ramadan 2014 which was also popularly received and aired on MBC 1.